Meeting Time: August 22, 2023 at 5:00pm PDT

 • Default_avatar

-ZH Harrison about 1 year ago
+ZH Harrison over 1 year ago

 I ask the City Council and city staff to keep the importance of the Urban Forest and our neighborhoods at the forefront.
 There are virtually no provisions in GP 2040 or the CAAP to protect our existing, mature tree canopy – 80% of which is on private property, much of it in residential front and back yards slated for upzoning and increased density.
 Please make sure this valuable component of our natural environment is protected.